 In your employee time tracking app you’ll be able to see how many breaks each of your employees took.
 Once you notice that someone hasn’t been taking breaks regularly, you can talk to them.
 Let them know that you don’t mind the breaks, and that their well being comes before the next deadline.

 If you take away a worker from their lunch before they’re done, they’ll keep thinking about the food and however urgent your task was, they won’t be able to complete it properly.
-First of all, they’ll be angry you pulled them away from the lunch table, then they’ll shift focus to thinking how hungry they are.
+First of all, they’ll be angry if you pull them away from the lunch table, then they’ll shift focus to thinking how hungry they are.

 Manual Time Tracking